 One thing that’s exciting about the digital workplace is that it is getting easier and easier to understand.

-Nowadays, all one has to do is watch a course, like Anton’s Dropshipping method.
-What’s better, most courses are online and easy to understand.
+Nowadays, all one has to do is watch a course or browse the net for info on getting started.
 There is one rule I follow, though, and I recommend you do too.

 Never pursue a niche that requires too much of time, unless it’s a labor of love.